kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 #!define WITH_USRLOCDB
 ```

-If you changed the password for the 'kamailio' user of MySQL, you have to update
+If you changed the password for the `kamailio` user of MySQL, you have to update
 the value for `db_url` parameters.

 You can browse [kamailio.cfg](https://github.com/kamailio/kamailio/blob/master/etc/kamailio.cfg)